mehran1421/Research/things i need to know/index.rst

 - How much time does it take us?
 - Cost spent
-for example, maybe writen program and Refactor it Improves program performance. we must use the previous code as much as possible Because Months of effort are wasted. per change code, we must Test program
+For example, maybe writen program and Refactor it Improves program performance.

+We must use the previous code as much as possible Because Months of effort are wasted.

+Per change code, we must Test program